-With a new administration, and new budgeting system, the time and environment are right to reinstitute strategic planning and performance budgeting.
-Strategic planning is a disciplined effort to produce fundamental decisions and actions that shape and guide what an organization/entity does, why it does it and creates a view of, and set of actions planned for the future.
-Performance budgeting enables budget decisions to be made about the allocation of limited resources based on the performance of services delivered.
-Decision makers are provided with better information about the achievements or failures of programs and policies — thereby shifting the terms of debate from inputs, to outcomes and results.
-With these two processes reinstituted, OMB will be able to take key information from agency strategic plans and develop a performance dashboard.
-This information will then be used to evaluate resource requests in the context of actual achievements, and thereby allow the preparation of data-driven budget recommendations for gubernatorial and legislative consideration.
+With a new administration, and new budgeting system, the time and environment are right to reinstitute performance budgeting and strategic planning.
+With these two processes re-instituted, OMB will be able to take key information from agency strategic plans and develop performance dashboard for the Governor.
+This information will then be used to evaluate resource requests in the context of actual achievements, and thereby allow the preparation of a data-driven budget recommendation for legislative consideration.

 The program will seek opportunities to consolidate selected Agency financial functions onto common statewide platforms.
-As an example, the program will identify legacy financial management systems (e.g., Quick Book applications for tracking grants or agencies using separate financial management systems) and recommend the migration of these business processes into the First State Financials (FSF) system, the statewide financial management system.
+As an example, the program will identify legacy financial management systems (e.g., Quick Book applications for tracking grants or agencies using separate financial management systems) and recommend the migration of these business processes into FSF, the statewide financial management system.

 Finally, the program team will: